 - create a folder in the left item tree and give it a useful name (such as "Custom Menu Functions")

 - create action blocks there.
 The blocks should not have any input pins.
-For a first example, simply create a compound action, which opens a confirmation dialog.
+For a first example, simply create a compound action that opens a confirmation dialog.

-- give the block a useful name - the block's name will later be shown as the menu item's label.
+- give the block a useful name - the name of the block will later be shown as the label of the menu item.